trumans/treehouse-rest-api-sql-course-manager/README.md

 # Routes

+**User Authentication**

-All routes, except as noted, must contain an Authorization header of type Basic Auth with the user email and unhashed password.
-(The unhashed password for the seed users can be found in /seed/data.json.)
+Except as noted, routes must include an Authorization header of type Basic Auth with the user email and plaintext password.
+(Unencrypted passwords for the seed users can be found in /seed/data.json.)
 Requests that do not have valid credentials return status 401 with a body containing the message "Access Denied" and a warning to the console (ex: "basic auth expected", "user not found").

 **GET /** (root)
 * Returns status 200.